GCTC-NTGC/gc-digital-talent/documentation/graphq.md

 }

 const PoolCard = ({ pool: poolFragment }: PoolCardProps) => {
-  // This extracts and strongly types the fields we defined in the fragment const pool = getFragment(PoolCard_PoolFragment, poolFragment);
+  // This extracts and strongly types the fields that were defined in the fragment const pool = getFragment(PoolCard_PoolFragment, poolFragment);

   return (
     <>
       <p>{getLocalizedName(pool.name, intl)}</p>
-      {/** ⚠️ This will display an error and fail to build since we never queried it in the fragment! */}
+      {/** ⚠️ This will display an error and fail to build since it was never queried it in the fragment! */}
       <p>{pool.stream}<p>
     </>
   );